vadimkantorov/notionexportstatic/README.md

-# `notionexportstatic` is a script for dowloading pages from Notion API as JSON and generating static HTML/Markdown
+# `notionexportstatic` is a script for dowloading pages from Notion API as JSON and generating static HTML / Markdown

 - can be used for backing up Notion pages (along with child pages recursively)
 - can be used as a Static Site Generator (SSG) running in GitHub Actions and deploying to GitHub Pages for publishing Notion pages as a website with a custom domain
-- supports three output file formats: JSON/HTML/Markdown
+- supports three output file formats: JSON / HTML / Markdown
 - supports two output modes: single file and flat directory
 - supports downloading the assets and embedding them in the output files or in output directory
 - supports loading all options from a config in JSON format or as command-line arguments for overriding the config
-- supports specifying HTML header/footer snippets for customizing the output (Cookie Notice, Google Analytics, KaTeX rendering)
+- supports specifying HTML header / footer snippets for customizing the output (Cookie Notice, Google Analytics, KaTeX rendering)
 - generates basic HTML meta og SEO tags

 Functions for retrieving from Notion API are based on https://github.com/MerkulovDaniil/notion4ever